maforget/epubfixer/trunk/ePubFixer/readme.txt

 -------------------------------------------
 Change Log
 -------------------------------------------
+v1.
+- Added a Delete Files in the Add screen (it will remove the selected files from the ePub and delete entries from the manifest & spine)
+- Fixed a bug with Mass Rename if the entry selected had different "parents".

 v1.3.6
 - Put a Check that will prevent any none html file to be loaded or saved in the TOC.